cabforum/netsec/docs/NSR.md

 **Desired Outcomes**:

-As a document which outlines requirements some CAs must meet, it can help to understand the outcomes which are expected to be achieved by CAs complying with this document.
-Following are outcomes which this document seeks to achieve:
+The following are outcomes that this document seeks to achieve:

-* CAs seeking compliance with the NCSSRs are able to clearly understand the minimum security requirements of the NCSSRs and successfully adapt/implement these requirements to their own infrastructure and architecture.
+* CAs are able to clearly understand the minimum security requirements found in this document and successfully adapt/implement these Requirements to their own infrastructure and architecture.
-* Audit and assessment bodies are able to accurately map the general requirements of the NCSSRs to the specific implementations observed during audit engagements, and judge compliance against these requirements.
+* Audit and assessment bodies are able to accurately map these Requirements to the specific implementations observed during audit engagements, and judge compliance against these Requirements.
-* CA organizations, operations, infrastructure, and the private keys of their CA and signing certificates are not compromised.
+* CA organizations, operations, infrastructure, and CA Private Keys and certificates are not compromised.
-* The NCSSRs are a best in class representation of modern security requirements.
 * Controls are implemented that protect against external and internal threats, including mistakes.
-* CA personnel are limited in their ability to negatively impact the CA’s operations (through a combination of credentialing, role management, and training) whether intentional or unintentional.
+* Through a combination of credentialing, role management, and training, CA personnel are limited in their ability to negatively impact the CA’s operations, whether intentionally or unintentionally.
 * Systems provide sufficient artifacts to enable traceability of all events and identification and investigation of anomalous events.
 * Continuous monitoring and testing are conducted to identify any vulnerabilities or weaknesses that need to be addressed promptly and to ensure the effectiveness of implemented security controls.
-* CA Infrastructure is maintained, including timely patching of software and firmware, and hardware is kept sufficiently up-to-date to support underlying dependencies.
+* CA Infrastructure is maintained, including timely patching of software and firmware, and hardware is kept sufficiently up to date to support software and systems running on it.
-* A framework is provided for assessment of infrastructure or systems not owned/controlled by the CA against the NCSSRs.
+* A framework is provided for assessment of infrastructure and systems not directly owned or controlled by the CA.
-* The use of infrastructure or systems not owned/controlled by the CA is possible, if it has been determined such use and systems do align with the NCSSRs and any other applicable standards, policies, or requirements.
+* The use of infrastructure or systems not owned or controlled by the CA is possible, if such use aligns with these Requirements and all other applicable standards, policies, or requirements.

 ## Document History

 | **Ver.** | **Ballot** | **Description** | **Adopted** | **Effective\*** |